Tel Aviv: Roads

 The main highway leading to and within the city is the Ayalon Highway (Highway 20), which runs in the eastern side of the city from north to south along the Ayalon River riverbed.
 Driving south on Ayalon gives access to Highway 4 leading to Ashdod, Highway 1, leading to Ben Gurion International Airport and Jerusalem and Highway 431 leading to Jerusalem, Modiin, Rehovot and the Highway 6 Trans-Israel Highway.
 Driving north on Ayalon gives access to the Highway 2 coastal road leading to Netanya, Hadera and Haifa.
 Within the city, main routes include Kaplan Street, Allenby Street, Ibn Gabirol Street, Dizengoff Street, Rothschild Boulevard, and in Jaffa the main route is Jerusalem Boulevard.
 Namir Road connects the city to Highway 2, Israel's main north–south highway, and Begin/Jabotinsky Road, which provides access from the east through Ramat Gan, Bnei Brak and Petah Tikva.
 Tel Aviv, accommodating about 500,000 commuter cars daily, suffers from increasing congestion.
 In 2007, the Sadan Report recommended the introduction of a congestion charge similar to that of London in Tel Aviv as well as other Israeli cities.
 Under this plan, road users traveling into the city would pay a fixed fee.

 Air

 The main airport serving Greater Tel Aviv is Ben Gurion International Airport.
-Located in the neighbouring city of Lod, it handled over 20 million passengers in 2017.
-Ben Gurion is the main hub of El Al, Arkia, Israir Airlines and Sun D'Or.
+Located in an unincorporated area between the neighbouring cities of Lod and Or Yehuda, it handled over 20 million passengers in 2017.
+Ben Gurion is the main hub of El Al, Arkia, Israir Airlines and Sun d'Or.
 The airport is 15 km southeast of Tel Aviv, on Highway 1 between Tel Aviv and Jerusalem.
-Sde Dov (IATA: SDV), in northwestern Tel Aviv, is a domestic airport and was closed in 2019 in favor of real-estate development.
+Sde Dov Airport (IATA: SDV), in northwestern Tel Aviv, is a domestic airport and was closed in 2019 in favor of real-estate development.
 All services to Sde Dov will be transferred to Ben Gurion Airport.